Teachers & Classes 2025

 Julie Snow Bio

-Guitar?
+MENTOR-AT-LARGE Guitar?
 Performance?
 Songwriting?
 Cowriting?
 Harmony?
 Arranging?
 Production?
 Bands, duos, trios, websites, YouTube?
 Copyright, BMI, ASCAP, SESAC, publishing, CDBABY, SoundExchange? … When I first attended SummerSongs, the one-on-one sessions were invaluable!
-Hey, you’ve got questions too, right?.
-Sign up for a time slot, and let’s get busy.
+Hey, you’ve got questions too, right?
+Let’s talk.
+Sign up for a time slot, and we’ll get busy.

 Glen Roethel Bio